GuildOfWeavers/distaff/docs/isa.md

 To make sure that `a` can fit into `n` bits we need to check that `a_acc = a`.
 This can be done using the following sequence of operations:
 ```
-DROP EQ
+DROP DROP READ EQ
 ```
-The above sequence discards the first item, then checks the equality of the remaining two items placing `1` onto the stack if the values are equal, and `0` otherwise.
+The above sequence discards the first two items, then checks the equality of the remaining two items as described [here](#Checking-equality) placing `1` onto the stack if the values are equal, and `0` otherwise.

-Overall, the number of operations needed to determine whether a value can be represented by `n` bits is `n + 2` (assuming you already have the value positioned correctly on the stack).
+Overall, the number of operations needed to determine whether a value can be represented by `n` bits is `n + 4` (assuming you already have the value positioned correctly on the stack).
 Specifically:

-* Checking if a value can be represented with 64 bits requires 66 operations,
+* Checking if a value can be represented with 64 bits requires 68 operations,
-* Checking if a value can be represented with 32 bits requires 34 operations.
+* Checking if a value can be represented with 32 bits requires 36 operations.

 ## Hashing in Distaff VM
 Distaff VM provides a `RESCR` instruction which can be used as a building block for computing cryptographic hashes.
 The `RESCR` instruction computes a single round of a modified [Rescue hash function](https://eprint.iacr.org/2019/426) over the top 6 items of the stack.
 Specifically, the top 6 stack items form the state of the sponge with the items at the top of the stack considered to be the inner part of the sponge, while the items at the bottom of the stack are considered to be the outer part of the sponge.